 /04

-Add canvassers, drop a turf, swap a list — re-optimize.
-The route updates and the mobile sync picks it up.
+Add canvassers, drop a turf, or swap a list and re-optimize.
+The route updates and the mobile sync picks it up on the next pull.

 — FAQ